AdobeDocs/uix/src/pages/services/aem-cf-console-admin/guides/hello-world/index.md

 8.11.0
 ```
 These are the current versions at the moment of creating the documentation.
-Make sure you are using the latest versions when you create the application.
+Make sure you are using the latest versions supported by Adobe IO when you create the application.

 - [Adobe I/O CLI](https://github.com/adobe/aio-cli).
 If you already have `Adobe I/O CLI` on your local, please ensure you use the latest version of the library.